Tow-Behind Mower Buyer's Guide

 Whether you're cutting rough trails, maintaining plots of land or building your field of dreams, tow-behind mowers, also known as pull-behind mowers are up to any task.
 Pull-behind mowers are so named because you use a tractor to "pull" or "tow" them across acres of land.

-There are 3 types of tow-behind mowers available:
+There are three types of tow-behind mowers available:

-Designed to meet a variety of needs, these mowers have no propulsion of their own and must be towed using a riding mower, ATV, or UTV.
+Designed to meet a variety of needs, these mowers have no propulsion of their own and must be towed using a garden tractor, ATV, or UTV.

 Before choosing a tow-behind mower, be sure you know your towing vehicle's towing capacity.
 You should not tow more weight than your tractor, ATV, or UTV is rated to handle.

-See the comparison chart below to see the differences between the classes of pull-behind lawn mowers, and read on to learn more about each type.
+Take a look at the comparison chart below to see the differences between the classes of pull-behind lawn mowers, and read on to learn more about each type.

 Gang Reel Mowers